ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

            CCText
-                | ['Completion code text that describes the meaning of the nonzero completion code.']
+            | Completion code text that describes the meaning of the nonzero completion code.

                 | **type**: str